-(3) The buckling length of partially embedded bearing piles being part of sway systems should be determined using advanced geotechnical modelling, in accordance with 7.2 (11), considering non-linear soil stiffness and limits to the soil resistance.
+(3) The buckling length of partially embedded bearing piles being part of sway systems should be determined using advanced geotechnical modelling, in accordance with 7.2 (11), considering nonlinear soil stiffness and limits to the soil resistance.
 For this case the use of subgrade reaction formulas shall not be applied.